salilab/imp/doc/design_example.md

    of the decorators to speed up scoring.
 3. Read in the potential of mean force (PMF) table from a file with a custom format.
-The number of dimensions can be constant including the two atom types for a pair atoms, and the distance between that pair.
-The values are stored in the table will not change during the program and need to be looked up quickly given the dimension data.
+The number of dimensions can be constant including the two atom types for a pair of atoms, and the distance between that pair.
+The values are stored in the table, will not change during the program, and need to be looked up quickly given the dimension data.
    The PMF table uses different atom names than the mol2 file.
 4. Score a conformation by looping over all ligand-protein atom pairs.
 For each pair look up the PMF value in the table by the